From The Giant’s Campaign, a Novel

 Megaera threw back her hood and opened the wings of her cloak.
 She held the flail far to one side, ready.

-“So, you wield my night talon.”
-The bandit had a dark, well-trimmed beard, and a badly scarred face.
+“So,” the bandit said, “you wield my night talon.”
+He had a dark, well-trimmed beard, and a badly scarred face.
 Half his nose was a streak of raw pink scar.
 He wore chain armor that had been ripped and slashed; and freed links trembled in the gaps.
 Bloody wounds winked through, but he seemed composed.
 “How have you mastered it so soon, I wonder.
 You must not be a proper friend to the baron, to use that weapon.”

 Megaera considered trying a bluff, but curiosity got the better of her.
 “What do you mean?”

 “Come now.
 Only a dark adept could bear its touch.
 You feel it, eh?
 Your own claws, like a cat’s, though far more fine.
 Have you used it yet on a man, or dwarf?
 That is particularly satisfying.”